Most unique birds to go extinct first in ongoing mass extinction, study warns

 Birds with the most “unique” physical features could be the first to go extinct amid an ongoing biodiversity crisis sparked by the climate crisis, predicted a new study.

-Ongoing mass extinction that has led to a “homogenisation” of bird species, poses a particular threat to the diversity of physical traits in birds, predict researchers, including Emma Hughes from the University of Sheffield in the UK.
+An ongoing mass extinction that has led to a “homogenisation” of bird species, poses a particular threat to the diversity of physical traits in birds, predict researchers, including Emma Hughes from the University of Sheffield in the UK.

 Bird species remaining on the planet extensively vary in size and shape across class, from the giant, flightless ostrich to the tiny, buzzing hummingbird.